Sub and supercritical stochastic quasi-geostrophic equation: Exponential convergence for

-(iii) It seems difficult to use the Kolmogorov equation method as in [DD03], [DO06] or a coupling approach as in [O07] in our situation.
-In fact, to get a uniform $H^s$-norm estimate for the solutions of the Galerkin approximations of the equation (1.1) for some $s>0$, the regularity, needed for the trajectories of the associated Ornstein-Uhlenbeck (O-U) process $z$ is higher than $H^s$, which is entirely different from the situation of the $3$-D Navier-Stokes equation.
-According to the method in [DD03], {DO06] and [O07], we should use the solutions' $H^{s+\alpha}$-norm to control the $H^{s+\alpha}$-norm of the derivative of the solutions as required for the Bismut-Elworthy-Li formula.
-In particular, the associated O-U process $z$ should be also in $H^{s+\alpha}$.
-However, under Assumption (E3) for the noise, the O-U process $z$ is only in $L^2([0,T],H^{s+2\alpha-1})$.
-As a consequence, for their method to apply here, we need even $\alpha\geq 1$. .10in Fix $s>1$ as in Assumption (E3) and set $\mathcal{W}:=H^s$ and $|x|_\mathcal{W}:=\|x\|_{H^s}.$ In this subsection we choose for some $\beta>3$ and let $\mathcal{B}$ denote the Borel $\sigma$-algebra on $\Omega$.
+(iii) It seems difficult to use the Kolmogorov equation method as in \cite{DD03,DO06} or a coupling approach as in \cite{O07} in our situation.
+In fact, to get a uniform $H^s$-norm estimate for the solutions of the Galerkin approximations of equation (\ref{eq1.1}) for some $s>0$, the regularity, needed for the trajectories of the associated Ornstein--Uhlenbeck (O--U) process $z$ is higher than $H^s$, which is entirely different from the situation of the 3D Navier--Stokes equation.
+According to the method in \cite{DD03,DO06} and \cite{O07}, we should use the solutions' $H^{s+\alpha }$-norm to control the $H^{s+\alpha}$-norm of the derivative of the solutions as required for the Bismut--Elworthy--Li formula.
+In particular, the associated O--U process $z$ should be also in $H^{s+\alpha}$.
+However, under Hypothesis~\ref{hypE.3} for the noise, the O--U process $z$ is only in $L^2([0,T],H^{s+2\alpha-1})$.
+As a consequence, for their method to apply here, we need even $\alpha\geq1$. \end{Remark}